+Today’s topic: “How To Draw Fault Tree In Excel“.
 Based on the assumptions and deductive approach of risk management, fault tree analysis is a very useful and comprehensive approach.
 This analysis is based on a layout in which you can visualize possible failures and a deductive way to approach their maxim reason.

-Using this approach, a structured diagram is constructed for visual imposition of different steps and procedures, leading to possible risks and failure during a state of working.
+Using this approach, a structured diagram is constructed for the visual imposition of different steps and procedures, leading to possible risks and failure during a state of working.

 You can even draw fault tree on MS Excel which is even much easier to use and understand.
 There is a descriptive tutorial here which you can read and understand how you can use various features and options of Excel to complete this draft.

 Fault Tree Shapes Identification:

 Constructer Fault Tree in Excel